 According to the Last Rites of Amitabha, the body of the deceased should not be touched, disturbed, or moved in any way because they believe the soul doesn't leave the body immediately after breathing stops.

 Preparing The Body

+The body must be completely cold until it can be washed and prepared for burial or cremation.
 The deceased should not be dressed in fancy clothes, but rather in the everyday clothes that he or she would normally wear.

 Organ Donation/Donation To Medical Research

 Organ donation and donating the body to medical research are both acceptable in the Buddhist faith.